kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Fixed/11-22 Saint Cecilia.md

+# 11-22 - Saint Cecilia
+Saint Cecilia is the patroness of musicians and of our [[Schola Cantorum]], so this Memorial is celebrated with a [[Solemn Mass]].
 ## Overview
 [[Roman Rite Solemn Mass at the High Altar]].
 In 2023 this falls on a Wednesday, so [[Exposition of the Blessed Sacrament|Exposition]], Holy Hour, and [[Benediction]] follow as usual.

-Saint Cecilia is the patroness of musicians and of our [[Schola Cantorum]], so expect the music to be top notch.

 ## Preparation
 [[Roman Rite Solemn Mass at the High Altar#Preparation]], except: